The rise of YouTube as full-time career in Ghana; All there is to know

 A desire to earn more money may be a significant reason to venture into YouTube full time.

-Google pay content creators based on the views accrued from videos.
-Hence creators may choose to dedicate all their time to making content if they have a high performing channel which translates to more views.
+Google pays content creators based on the views accrued from videos.
+As a result, creators may choose to dedicate all their time to making content if they have a high performing channel which translates to more views.

 The Luxury of time